Great Tibet Tour Logo GREAT TIBET TOUR ®

 Thangka of Palden Lhamo

-There is more than one such story, and Palden Lhamo in these stories can always turn bad luck into good fortune and survived.
+There is more than one such story, and Palden Lhamo in these stories can always turn bad luck into good fortune and survive.
 After leaving the devil king of Lanka, she is said to be the consort of Mahakala.
 Another saying is that she was the consort of Shiva, the main god of Hinduism and later consorted with Vaisravana.

 Blessing Power